AhmadGon/Advanced-Digital-Oscilloscope/README.md

 # Advanced-Digital-Oscilloscope
-A new version of digital oscilloscope project that contains denouncers on all buttons and switches, also the ability to make a screenshot and stream it to PC, 2 Channels scope, ability to measure frequencies and amplitudes, pause button and more
+A new version of digital oscilloscope project that contains debouncers on all buttons and switches, also the ability to make a screenshot and stream it to PC, 2 Channels scope, ability to measure frequencies and amplitudes, pause button and more

 Project implemented on DE2-115 FPGA board